ritik5446883/8-bit-Wallace-Tree-Multiplier-with-MAC-Module/README.md

 # Conclusion

-successfully demonstrated the implementation of an 8-bit Wallace tree multiplier and a corresponding Multiply and Accumulate (MAC) module.
+We have successfully demonstrated the implementation of an 8-bit Wallace tree multiplier and a corresponding Multiply and Accumulate (MAC) module.
 The Wallace tree multiplier efficiently performs multiplication by reducing partial products through hierarchical stages of half adders, full adders, and 4:2 compressors, followed by a final Carry Look-ahead Adder (CLA) to produce the result.

 The MAC module combines this multiplier with an accumulator to enable repeated multiply-and-accumulate operations.
 The functionality of the designs was rigorously verified for various input combinations.
 Key implementation metrics, including area, worst-case delay, and energy consumption, were obtained to evaluate performance and efficiency.